 Indirect free kick definition

-An indirect free-kick means that a goal can’t be scored unless another player touches the ball after the kick is taken.
+An indirect free-kick means a goal can’t be scored unless another player touches the ball after the kick.
 So, the player taking the indirect free kick can’t shoot directly for a goal.

 If a player shoots and scores from an indirect free-kick, the goal won’t count.
 The opposing team will be given a goal kick.